 Headrest position can be problematic in vehicles of a certain make and model.

-Converts from rear-facing (5 to 35 lbs.) to front-facing (22 to 50 lbs.) and finally to booster mode (40 to 100 lbs.).
+Converts from rear-facing (5 to 35 pounds) to front-facing (22 to 50 pounds) and finally to booster mode (40 to 100 pounds).
 Includes removable infant head and neck support and padding for a better fit.
 Machine washable cover.
 Reclines to create a more comfortable seating angle.

 Difficult installation and strap adjustment, which led to the need of replacement parts.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.